Why We Need a Consistent, Science-Backed Approach to Coronavirus

 Practice Self-Care and Good Hygiene

-- The virus is spread through coughing, sneezing and creating droplet spread.
-It can live on hard surfaces such as desks and door handles — which are probably your biggest risk.
-The best method of prevention is to wash your hands regularly, especially at work and in public places.
+- The best method of prevention is to wash your hands regularly, especially at work and in public places.
 Avoid hand to mouth and hand to nose contact and take extra precaution after being in shared spaces.
 Evidence shows that these simple actions can reduce your risk considerably.

 - Keep fit and well — get regular exercise, stay hydrated, eat well and aim for 7-9 hours of sleep per night.

-- If you do develop symptoms, call, but do not visit, your local doctor.
+- If you do develop symptoms, call, but do not visit, your local doctor and get tested.

 - When sneezing, rather than into your hand, try and remember to sneeze into a tissue or the bend of your elbow.
 If you do sneeze into your hands wash them ASAP and avoid other hand contacts until you’ve done so.